qiwangrice/PhD_project_backdrive/README.md

 #### a) FMT donor samples

 Add input donor sample directly to a given disease sample

+**Notes:** The input file is a comma-delimited file. \
+It contains two columns: the first one is a dieased sample and the second one is the corresponding donor sample.

 ```
 usage: bakdrive.py fmt_donor [-h] [-m MEDIUM] [-d MODEL] [-p PERCENTAGE]